 ©Société des établissements de plein air du QuébecBrochure (PDF)

 1 800 665-6527 (Canada, USA)

 Body of water.
 Children's playground.
+Cycling.
 Fishing.
 Hiking (5 km).
 Hunting.
-Mountain biking.
 Plant life observation.
 Kayaking.
 Rowboats.
 Wildlife observation.
 Other activities

 Boutique / Sales counter.
+Cabin accommodations.
 Camping accommodation.
 Convenience store.
 Lodging on the premises.
 Panoramic view / lookout.
+Shelter-accommodation.
 Other services